-Secure children that weigh between 13 and 18 kilograms in a child safety seat (Group 1) in the rear seat.
+Secure children that weigh between 13 and 18 kilograms (29 and 40 pounds) in a child safety seat (Group 1) in the rear seat.

 CHILD SEAT POSITIONING

 Please consult your Dealer for the latest details relating to Ford recommended child seats.